sophiarutman/BaseballRepo/README.md

 6-9th: best averages of remaining players, in decreasing order.
 6th will have the highest average of all remaining players, 7th will have the second highest, etc.

 Now, generate your lineup!

+*Note*: There are some players pre-loaded into the sight with some fairly absurd statistics.
+These are just examples for you to get a feel of the site.